» Consul Architecture

 The servers in each datacenter are all part of a single Raft peer set.
 This means that they work together to elect a single leader, a selected server which has extra duties.
 The leader is responsible for processing all queries and transactions.
 Transactions must also be replicated to all peers as part of the consensus protocol.
 Because of this requirement, when a non-leader server receives an RPC request, it forwards it to the cluster leader.

-The server nodes also operate as part of a WAN gossip pool.
-This pool is different from the LAN pool as it is optimized for the higher latency of the internet and is expected to contain only other Consul server nodes.
+The server agents also operate as part of a WAN gossip pool.
+This pool is different from the LAN pool as it is optimized for the higher latency of the internet and is expected to contain only other Consul server agents.
 The purpose of this pool is to allow datacenters to discover each other in a low-touch manner.
 Bringing a new datacenter online is as easy as joining the existing WAN gossip pool.
 Because the servers are all operating in this pool, it also enables cross-datacenter requests.
 When a server receives a request for a different datacenter, it forwards it to a random server in the correct datacenter.
 That server may then forward to the local leader.

 This results in a very low coupling between datacenters, but because of failure detection, connection caching and multiplexing, cross-datacenter requests are relatively fast and reliable.